NikkitaTorres/Inventory-Tracker/README.md

 Installs Node Package Manager.
 This is necessary for any other 'npm' commands.

+### `npm install redux@4.2.0 react-redux@8.0.2`

+This will install and add Redux and React Redux bindings to the project.
+This will be necessary for this branch of the project to work.

 ### `npm start`

 Runs the app in the development mode.\